-The ERM processes are effected by the Group and subsidiary undertakings' Boards of Directors, management and other personnel, applied in strategy setting and across the Group.
-They are designed to identify potential events that may affect the Group and subsidiary undertakings, and manage risks within their risk appetite, to provide reasonable assurance regarding the achievement of the Group's objectives.
+The ERM processes are effected by the Group and LUK's Boards of Directors, management and other personnel, applied in strategy setting and across the Group.
+They are designed to identify potential events that may affect LUK and the Group, and manage risks within their risk appetite, to provide reasonable assurance regarding the achievement of the Company's objectives.
 The processes are centred on the Group's risk policies and integrated in the ERM and ORSA procedure documents which explain the day-to-day activities employed in the Group to manage risks.
 The Group's overall system of risk governance relies on a number of key committees and management processes to bring together effective reports on the management of risk for each management team and board within the Group.